 I always think like Jesus walking hand in hand with us going, I know honey, I know it.
 And I know this is so painful and you can’t understand it right now.
 Yeah.
 And I’m right here with you just holding the pain for you.
 And that’s the privilege of seeing God’s transformation was some of the most painful things anyone could ever go through.

 And the second piece that came to me is as a community, we had a school shooting back in, Oh yeah.
 It was several years ago.
 No one would’ve ever expected that to happen in our backyard.
 And as a community, it opened us up in such a way for healing.
-For us to come together, love one another, acknowledge each other’s pain and fear.
+For us to come together, love one another, and acknowledge each other’s pain and fear.

 Yeah, and just so there was so much transformation that happened in a whole community.
 And as a result, I do a, every other week, this is about me, but as a result, not of just the shooting, but at the pandemic.
-Mental health Monday with our mayor on Facebook, and now we’re talking about mental health.
+Mental Health Monday with our mayor on Facebook, and now we’re talking about mental health.
 We’re talking about all these hard topics that’s transformation.